-I love me some summertime, but the biggest downside has to be mosquitoes.
-From the months of June to September, I'm pretty much covered in bites, which is why scents that repel bugs and mosquitoes is part of my summer must-haves, along with sunscreen, a good facial mist, and hell, a good deodorant too.
+I love summertime, but the biggest downside has to be mosquitoes: From the months of June to September, I'm pretty much covered in bites, which is why scents that repel bugs and mosquitoes are part of my seasonal must-haves, along with sunscreen, a good facial mist — and, hell, a good deodorant too.

-Since the weather is always so beautiful in the summer, it means more time spent outside.
-More barbecues, picnics, rooftop parties, beaching, pooling, and generally, more sun.
+Since the weather is always so beautiful in the summer, it means spending more time outside — more barbecues, picnics, rooftop parties, beaching, pooling, and, generally, more sun.
 While I'm all about eating and boozing outside, once the sun sets, the mosquitoes and bugs have their heyday.
-If that isn't enough, mosquitos take a great liking to me.
+If that isn't enough, mosquitoes take a particular liking to me.
 Why exactly?
-I'll never know, but I do know that repellent is one of my best friends in the summertime.
+I'll never know, but I do know that repellent is my best friend in the summertime.

 Spreading on calamine lotion and icing these bites aren't exactly my favorite thing, so I'm always on the side of prevention to get these buggers out of my way.
 So how do you make sure they stay away from you?
-These scents, of course.
+These 11 scents can help.